Complete List of Transition Words on the ACT and Digital SAT - 2026 Update

 III) Words that show Cause-and-Effect.

 • You will notice that some words have commas after them.
 That means that they are what I call “hard transition words,” which act like extra information in a sentence.
-Hard transition words—technically “adverbs”—don’t change whether the clause is considered complete or dependent.
+Hard transition words—aka “adverbs”—don’t change whether the clause is considered complete or dependent.
 Instead, they simply add commentary.

 • Other transition words don’t have a comma after them, like FANBOYS words.
 These do change the clause!
-They affect whether the clause is complete or dependent.
+They determine whether the clause is complete or dependent.
 I think of this type as “soft transition words.”

 • Furthermore, some transition words require certain verb forms, like using an “-ing” verb.
 These will be noted below.